shuozhixu/JAP_2025/README.md

 Follow the same procedures for MoNbTaV, we can obtain the vacancy formation energies in the other three quaternaries.

-Once you are done with this part, email the vacancy formation energies to Subah and me.

 ## Ternaries

 All ternaries use the same `POSCAR`, which can be found in the `ternaries/` directory in this GitHub repository.
 There are 54 ions in each ternary.